bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+Task scheduling, memory management, interacting with I/O device drivers (hardware layer)

 2. Describe the job of the Scheduler in the OS in general.

+The OS Scheduler choose processes from the list of ready processes, so that they can they can be dispatched to the CPU to be executed.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+MLFQ is comprised of a priority queue of queues, which makes it more flexible and overall faster than a Round-Robin scheduler.

 ## Programming Exercise: The Lambda School Shell (`lssh`)